jdrabeb/Quiz-Manager/README.md

   password: admin
 ```

-As an admin you will have the following menu that allows you to do the following actions :
+As an admin you will have the following menu that allows you to do the following actions:

 ```
 1. Manipulate MCQ Questions
 2. Manipulate Open Questions
+3. Exit
 ```

 Either choice will give you its proper menu that allows you to do the following actions on the type of question
 you selected.
+Exiting will get you back to the register/login menu.

 ```
 1. Create a question